software-mansion/setup-scarb/README.md

       - uses: actions/checkout@v3
       - uses: software-mansion/setup-scarb@v1
         with:
-          scarb-version: "0.5.1"
+          scarb-version: "0.6.0"
       - run: scarb fmt --check
       - run: scarb test
 ```

 ## Inputs

 - `scarb-version` - **Optional**.
+String, either:
+  - Stating an explicit Scarb version to use, for example `"0.6.0"`.
+  - Stating an explicit nightly tag to use, for example `"nightly-2023-08-10"`.
+  - `"latest"` to download latest stable version.
+  - `"nightly"` to download latest nightly version.
-A string stating an explicit Scarb version to use, or `"latest"`.
-When not specified, the `.tool-versions` file will be read to resolve Scarb version, and in case it is not present the latest version will be used.
+  - Empty/not specified: the `.tool-versions` file will be read to resolve Scarb version, and in case it is not
+    present the latest stable version will be used.

 ## Outputs

 - `scarb-prefix` - A path to where Scarb has been extracted to.
 The `scarb` binary will be located in the `bin`
   subdirectory (`${{ steps.setup-scarb.outputs.scarb-prefix }}/bin`).
-- `scarb-version` - Installed Scarb version.
+- `scarb-version` - Installed Scarb version (as reported by `scarb -V`).

 [scarb]: https://docs.swmansion.com/scarb